shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_dbcreation/tutorial.md

 # Introduction

-**Proteogenomics** is a combination of proteomics, genomics and transcriptomics data to identify peptides and to understand protein-level evidence of gene expression.
-In this tutorial, we will create a protein database (FASTA) using RNA-sequencing files (FASTQ) and then perform database searching of the resulting FASTA file with the MS/MS data to identify novel peptides.
-Then, we will assign the genomic coordinates and annotations for these novel peptides as well as perform visualization of the data.
+**Proteogenomics** involves the use of mass spectrometry (MS) based proteomics data against genomics and transcriptomics data to identify peptides and to understand protein-level evidence of gene expression.
+In the first section of the tutorial, we will create a protein database (FASTA) using RNA-sequencing files (FASTQ) and then perform sequnce database searching using the resulting FASTA file with the MS data to identify peptides corresponding to novel proteoforms.
+Then, we will assign the genomic coordinates and annotations for these identified peptides and visualize the data for its spectral quanlity and genomic localization

 <img src="../../../images/potential_novel_publication.png" width=100%>

-training-material/topics/proteomics/images/potential_novel_publication.png
-Proteogenomics most commonly integrates **RNA-Seq** data for generating customized protein sequence databases with mass spectrometry-based proteomics data, which are matched to these databases to identify novel protein sequence variants.
+Proteogenomics integrates **RNA-Seq** data for generating customized protein sequence databases with mass spectrometry-based proteomics data, which are matched to these databases to identify protein sequence variants.
 (Cancer Res.
 (2017); 77(21):e43-e46. doi: <a target="_blank" href="https://doi.org/10.1158/0008-5472.CAN-17-0331">10.1158/0008-5472.CAN-17-0331</a>).

 <img src="../../../images/workflow_objective1.png" width=100%>